 A book’s cover is as important as the writing within it.
-I am aware that this is an offensive statement to many authors who have toiled for years on their books and believe their words are the only thing that matters.
-But if publishers want to sell books (as opposed to e-books) the cover art must indeed be art, otherwise those of us who still love the actual paper and glue object will become fewer and fewer until one day the last of us will have died, and the soulless Kindle lovers will have taken over the world.
+I am aware that this may offend some authors who have toiled for years on their books and believe their words are the only thing that matters.
+But if publishers want to sell books (as opposed to e-books) the cover art must indeed be art, otherwise those of us who still love the actual paper and glue object will become fewer and fewer until one day the last of us will have died, and the soulless e-reader lovers will have taken over the world.

 A great cover provides the potential reader with an idea of the book’s contents, while at the same time delighting us with a clever, original, or beautiful design.
 A bad cover is one that we’ve seen a hundred times before, that bores us, or that confuses us.
 A book of literary fiction, for example, should not have the sort of cover that causes us to assume the book is a police procedural.
 If the police procedural fan purchases such a book, he is sure to be disappointed.
 And I, the lover of literary fiction, won’t even pick up the book because the cover tells me I would hate it.
 I then miss out on a book I might have loved.

 When cover art matches the tone of a book perfectly, speaks to the reader about what can be found inside, and does it in a way that is new, the result is simply magical.
 Compare, for example, the following covers of The Book Thief: